Article

 What can you do to prepare?

-Given the uncertainty surrounding the future of the estate/gift and GST exemptions, it’s crucial to consider your options based on your current net worth and future financial plans.
+Given the ever-present long-term uncertainty surrounding the estate/gift and GST exemptions, it’s crucial to consider your options based on your current net worth and future financial plans.
 Here’s a general guide based on your net worth (per individual):

 If you decide to take advantage of the current higher exemptions, it’s essential to act now.